zorncbllr/php-mono/README.md

 The name of the model class will be automatically saved as a table to the database.

-Model class provides find, findById, update, and delete static methods.
+Model class provides find(), findById(), create(), update(), delete(), and initModel() out of the box.

 example:

-    User::find() will return all rows in the table
+    User::find() will return all rows in the table User::find(['email' => $email]) will return either the user or false if not found User::findById() will return the user from the database User::create() will create new user,

-#### Getters and Setters Generation
+#### Model Auto-Completion

-You may automatically generate getters and setters for your model schema by running the command:
+You may automatically initialize all your model attributes/properties and generates getters and setters for all private properties of your model schema.

+just run the command:

     php mono -f <model name>